New GyanDhan Loan Mela Happening in Your City Know More

 Sprinkles

-UBI vs SBI: Interest rate
+UBI vs SBI: Interest Rate

 The interest rate refers to the percentage charged by a lender on the borrowed amount.
 It represents the cost of borrowing and is an essential factor to consider when selecting a bank for an education loan as a slight increase and decrease in interest rate can have a huge impact on borrowing costs.
 Both SBI and UBI have a floating interest rate but the major point of differentiation is between their starting point of interest rates.